 Seniors with memory impairment are especially vulnerable to these types of scams, Opperman says, because they often have significant home equity and might not realize they’re being taken advantage of.
 Predatory lenders convince homeowners they can help them find a better loan product or use a cash-out refinance to pay for home renovations to make their homes more accessible as they age.

 How to protect yourself

 Elderly homeowners who have cognitive issues should involve a trusted relative or friend in any key financial discussion, especially about decisions related to their mortgage.
 If you’ve recently completed a mortgage refinance, it’s usually not in your best interest to do another transaction right away, Opperman says.

-If predatory lenders are actively seeking you out and you haven’t requested their help, that’s another warning sign that something is off.
+If predatory lenders are actively seeking you out even though you haven’t requested help, that’s another warning sign that something is off.
 Work only with known banks or lenders, and question all fees and penalties presented to you, Opperman says.
 Lenders are required to provide loan estimates and closing disclosures that list all fees and third-party costs.
-Review these documents carefully, or have a trusted adviser do so, if you’re refinancing your mortgage.
+Review these documents carefully, or have a trusted advisor do so, if you’re refinancing your mortgage.